SolaceLabs/pubsubplus-cf-dev/README.md

 cf m
 ~~~~

 ## Service Broker

-You can use your browser to examine a [ basic service broker dashboard ](http://solace-messaging.local.pcfdev.io/)
+You can use your browser to examine the deployed [ service broker dashboard ](http://solace-messaging.local.pcfdev.io/)

-You will need username and password: solacedemo is the default as set in [service-broker-manifest.yml](templates/service-broker-manifest.yml)
+You will need a username and password: solacedemo is the default as set in [service-broker-manifest.yml](templates/service-broker-manifest.yml)

 You can also run a script that will fetch a variety of information from the service broker
 ~~~~